ant-uni-bremen/SINFONY/README.md

 SINFONY is also part of the End-to-End Sensing-Decision Framework in:

-4. E. Beck, H.-Y. Lin, P. R¨uckert, Y. Bao, B. von Helversen, S. Fehrler, K. Tracht, and A. Dekorsy, “Integrating Semantic Communication and Human Decision-Making into an End-to-End Sensing-Decision Framework”, arXiv preprint: 2412.05103, Dec.
+4. E. Beck, H.-Y. Lin, P. Rückert, Y. Bao, B. von Helversen, S. Fehrler, K. Tracht, and A. Dekorsy, “Integrating Semantic Communication and Human Decision-Making into an End-to-End Sensing-Decision Framework”, arXiv preprint: 2412.05103, Dec.
 2024. doi: 10.48550/arXiv.2412.05103.

 # Requirements & Usage